 - Avoid superlatives like “gorgeous” or “impressive”.

 You are welcome to download a copy of the template for yourself or share the graphic on your website, blog, or elsewhere online.
 Here is the embed code for you to copy-and-paste:

 The dress from MYOB is smooth silk-lined summer outfit in a bold shade of red.
 Its flattering neckline combines with a lace-up back and hidden zip closure.
 100% made in the United States.
 Your product’s description.

 The description often mirrors the landing page’s product description.
 It can vary word-for-word, but the description must be for the product on the landing page (what’s in the

 Do’s and Don’ts

-- Put the most important information in the first 500 characters even though your Google Shopping description can have up to 5,000 characters.
-Like
+- Put key information early in your description even though it can have up to 5,000 characters.

 - Use keywords in your description that your customers are likely to search to find the product.
-If you update the product description in Shopify with this information, you will benefit from improved SEO.
+The SEO of a product page is also better when the Shopify product description contains keywords.

 - HTML tags are allowed in the description but will show in the ads without the HTML tag.
 Standard HTML tags are supported except for unsafe ones like style and canvas.
 Always use XML entities or escape characters rather than symbols.
 As an example for an XML feed, the greater than and less than characters of